Skip to Content

 Ellie Balken, a South Dakota State University pharmacy student, has received a couple major recognitions from the nation's largest and oldest association of pharmacists in the United States.
 Balken, of Dilworth, Minnesota, was one of four students to receive the Student Leadership Award from the American Pharmacists Association-Academy of Student Pharmacists and one of six students chosen for its National Standing Committee.
 In addition, she and another SDSU student will give a presentation at the association's annual meeting in Phoenix March 24-27.

-2023 Feb 24
+Achievement (Other) - 2023 Feb 24

 SDSU team tabbed as NASA contest finalist